 - If you’re still being pressured, walk away

-- Stay away from those who pressure you
+- Stay away from those who pressure you or make you feel bad about yourself

 - Hang out with people whose choices make you feel more comfortable